 On the night of November 28, 1981 off the coast of California’s Catalina Island, Natalie Wood—known for her screen roles in Miracle on 34th Street, Rebel Without a Cause, and West Side Story—was aboard her yacht Splendour with fellow actors Robert Wagner, her husband, and Christopher Walken, the man she was alleged to be having an affair with.
 Wood’s body was found floating offshore at 7:45 a.m. the next day, but no one knew how she drowned.

-After a decade-long investigation, Marti Rulli’s Goodbye Natalie, Goodbye Splendour revealing the chilling untold story of that fateful night.
+After a decade-long investigation, Dennis Davern—the young captain of Splendour—and Marti Rulli’s Goodbye Natalie, Goodbye Splendour reveals the chilling untold story of that fateful night.

 The United Press International’s November 30, 1981, report offered the basics:

 Natalie Wood Found Drowned

 AVALON, Calif.
 (UPI)— The body of actress Natalie Wood was found floating Sunday in a shallow lagoon off Santa Catalina Island, where she was spending the holiday weekend with her actor husband Robert Wagner, authorities said.

 County lifeguards and sheriff’s deputies said Miss Wood, 43, apparently drowned accidentally.
 Coroner’s officers investigated the scene and the body was flown back to Los Angeles where an autopsy will be performed.
 Miss Wood, a brown-eyed beauty who starred in West Side Story and Rebel Without a Cause, was found fully clothed about 200 yards offshore at the base of a small cliff at 7: 45 AM PST officials said.